 Where to eat?

-At below, I gave you the Kuru Fasulye dish recipe which is cooked with a terracotta (clay) cooking pot.
+Below, I gave you the Kuru Fasulye dish recipe which is cooked with a terracotta (clay) cooking pot.
 It is my preference to stick to the core cooking method of Turkish cuisine dishes.
 But if you like to cook it in a saucepan, it is also okay too.
-But the one which cooked in the terracotta (clay) pot is tastier.
+But the one which is cooked in the terracotta (clay) pot is much tastier.

 - 2 cups white beans